PoCInnovation/open-source-project-template/.github/getting-started.md

 - Final Report
   > **:warning: It's checklist must be completed before starting a new sprint :warning:**

+Additional informations are written in milestones's checklists.
+Read them carefully !

 ### Issues

 Create all the required issues of a sprint before starting it.
 Once the sprint started, no issue linked to it should be create.